neopragma/dnmusic/clues-example-3.md

 We have to change slide directions three times on the way up, but the distances are minimal.
 We've chosen slide positions that avoid long distances when we change direction.

-We'll use a relaxed, flexible slide technique instead of trying to jam the slide precisely into position for each individual note (see [trombone technic](trombone-technic.md)).
+We'll use a relaxed, flexible slide technique instead of trying to jam the slide precisely into position for each individual note (see [Trombone Posture](trombone-posture.md)).

 We'll apply musical phrasing with a dynamic swell that follows the shape of each phrase.